breatheco-de/python-flask-api-tutorial/.learn/exercises/03.3-your-first-route/README.md

 Since Flask is a server, it only makes sense to add some URLs to expose over the internet, for example: `mydomain.com/hello`

-As a developer, if we would like people to visit `http://mydomain.com/hello` and show a message like `Hello World` to those people, we have to add the following endpoint inside our `app.py` file:
+As a developer, if we would like people to visit `http://mydomain.com/myroute` and show a message like `Hello World!` to those people, we have to add the following endpoint inside our `app.py` file:

 ```python
 @app.route('/myroute', methods=['GET'])